acircleda/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Anthony Schmidt is a PhD student in [Evaluation, Statistics, and Measurement](https://epc.utk.edu/evaluation-statistics-measurement/) at the Universty of Tennessee-Knoxville.
+I am a PhD student in [Evaluation, Statistics, and Measurement](https://epc.utk.edu/evaluation-statistics-measurement/) at the Universty of Tennessee-Knoxville.
 He is also a full-time data visualization researcher at [CUPA-HR](http://www.cupahr.org/).